SenseNet/sncom-resources/_docs/custom-notifications.md

 # Custom notifications
 sensenet provides an easy-to-use [Notification](/docs/notification) feature to allow users to subscribe to different events and receive mail messages about changes in the [Content Repository](/docs/content-repository).

-The process of mail generation can be fine tuned using *NotificationConfig* files.
+The mail generation process can be fine tuned using *NotificationConfig* files.

 When an event occurs in the Content Repository, an email message is sent to all subscribers, immediately or in a digest message - depending on the frequency settings of the subscription.
 These email messages can be customized by placing a content of *NotificationConfig* content type under a system folder of the name *(config)*, at the desired place in the Content Repository.
 Resolution of these configurations pretty much works the same way as resolving applications in the [Smart Application Model](/docs/smart-application-model).
 Here is an example structure for placing NotificationConfig content in the Content Repository: